<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1005154772848053&amp;ev=PageView&amp;noscript=1">

 Fiach Smyth

-For many people it's the last couple of weeks before exams, so how do you study?
-You have multiple exams in a small period, and you'll be better prepared and more confident about some than others.
+During the HSC, you have multiple exams in a small period, and you'll be better prepared and more confident about some than others.
 Which approaches give the best returns with the least time requirements?
 What's going to be most effective?
 How do you hammer down the weak spots without losing touch with what's working?

 Here are 11 tips to help you make the best use of this crunch time.